Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Theses and Dissertations: In-depth studies for degree programs.
   + Textbooks and Educational Materials: Books and materials for physics education.

-## Introduction, principles of effective writing
+## Unit 1 Introduction, principles of effective writing

 ### 1.1 Introduction